Models

 EGEAS Presentations

-The TAGWeb™ (Technical Assessment Guide Web) software is an integrated, web-based software that provides current cost and performance data and technology trends for:
+The TAGWeb® (Technical Assessment Guide Web) is an integrated, web-based software tool that provides current economic cost and technical performance data and analytical tools to assess power generation and storage technologies, including:

 EPRI Contacts

-For information about TAGWeb™, please contact Romey James rjames@epri.com.
+For information about TAGWeb, please contact Todd Gorgian tgorgian@epri.com.

 Highlighted Analysis